7RU7H/CTFs/HackTheBox/Retired-Machines/Book/Book-Helped-Thorough.md

 Basically I did not understand that with truncation, we want to ***overwrite*** the email of admin@book.htb, because that account has that role.
 So from the top:
 ![](adminfromthetop.png)

+Client side bypasses just require some BurpSuite
 ![](clientsidejavascripburptotherescue.png)

+SQL Truncation attack
 ![](hopefully.png)

 Even the legends make the mistakes, boot.htb - Ippsec is awesome.
 ![](302found.png)
+And success!
 ![](moreplusignes.png)

+Looking at the tabs in the administration panel
 ![](adminuserspanel.png)

+Checking the source code of collections.php
 ![](admincolleections.png)

 PDF User dumping
 ![](usersaspdf.png)

+Despite downloading the previous users data pdf I still have it in brain that XSS would trigger on the server side so
 ![](collectionsdatapdf.png)

 ## Foothold